topos-protocol/topos-smart-contracts/README.md

 ### Deployment of the contracts on dynamic addresses

-To deploy the full Topos Messaging Protocol on dynamic contract addresses (could be any Ethereum compatible network, not just Polygon Edge network with predeployed const address deloyer contract), `deploy:topos-msg-protocol-dynamic` npm script is available.
-This script is intented for usage primarily during development.
+To deploy the full Topos Messaging Protocol on dynamic contract addresses (could be any Ethereum compatible network, not just Polygon Edge network with predeployed const address deployer contract), `deploy:topos-msg-protocol-dynamic` npm script is available.
+This script is intended for usage primarily during development.
 It deploys the following contracts:

 - `TokenDeployer`
 - `ToposCore`
 - `ToposCoreProxy`
 - `ToposMessaging`